Your 'Westworld' sexbot is even closer now, thanks to RealDoll

 To be clear, this isn't just an AI set to talk about sex.
 Sure, she can do that too (obviously), but the ultimate goal of Harmony is to provide a next-level relationship, beyond what current RealDolls can.
 The AI will later be built into a robotic-head system that can be placed on a RealDoll.

-While her limbs won't be robotic yet, the enhanced RealDoll will be able to move her neck and shake her head, and will have full jaw movement/lip sync with the Harmony app, in addition to blinking, roving eyes and brows.
-The Harmony head will also be able to smile at you, or express disappointment with a frown.
-You'll also be able to customize her face and makeup, much like current RealDoll options.
+While her limbs won't be robotic yet, the enhanced RealDoll will be able to move her neck and shake her head, and will have full jaw movement/lip sync with the Harmony app, in addition to blinking, roving eyes and moving brows.
+The Harmony head will also be able to smile at you, or express disappointment, with a frown.
+You'll also be able to customize her face and makeup, much like you can with current RealDoll options.

 We first met a sex robot -- Roxxxy, billed as the world's first -- back in 2010, and robots designed for sexual gratification seem destined to be an inevitable part of our future.
 A few years back, author and GigaOm lead researcher Stowe Boyd predicted in a Pew Research Center survey that by 2025, robotic sex partners will be commonplace.